hje58raf/PP1-Mighty-Matcha/README.md

 ## Design

 I've chosen 2 primary colours for the backgrounds (#fdebe4), headings and footers (#d1e3fa).
-I tried to match the colors on the website with the colors used in the Maoxchan image
+I tried to match the colors on the website with the colors used in the Mighty Matcha image

 ## Typography